Maheshwaran-R/Cuberunner/README.md

 # Cuberunner
-Code and Assets for creating a game CUBERUNNER
+This is a game called CUBERUNNER.
+A simple platform runner game in 3D.